ekkirinaldi/ai-bearing-conference/README.md

 3. **Identify critical features** for each fault type and severity level
 4. **Enable actionable insights** for predictive maintenance strategies

-**Key Achievement**: 98% test accuracy (196/200 correct predictions) with only 4 misclassifications, demonstrating state-of-the-art performance with full interpretability.
+**Key Achievement**: 96.4% test accuracy (723/750 correct predictions) with 27 misclassifications on the full test set, demonstrating state-of-the-art performance with full interpretability.
+Detailed SHAP analysis was performed on a 200-sample subset achieving 98% accuracy (196/200 correct).

 ## 📊 Dataset